Legislative Priorities

 LEGISLATIVE PRIORITY POSITIONS

-Priority 3 – Fully Fund Special Education and other Mandates.
+Priority 3 – Fully Fund Special Education and Other Mandates.
 Kansas PTA supports efforts to fully fund state and federal education mandates, particularly special education, without disproportionately shifting the required financial obligation to local communities.

-Priority 7 – Mental Health and Wellness.
-Kansas PTA supports efforts to restore comprehensive community mental health services, to invest in professional development regarding trauma-informed care and students’ social, emotional and mental health issues with emphasis on early detection, to promote educational programs for families, and to reduce the stigma of mental illness and build a of understanding around children and youth mental health.
+Priority 8 – Mental Health and Wellness.
+Kansas PTA supports efforts to restore comprehensive community mental health services, to invest in professional development regarding trauma-informed care and students’ social, emotional and mental health issues with emphasis on early detection, to promote educational programs for families, and to reduce the stigma of mental illness and build a culture of understanding around children and youth mental health.

-Priority 8 – Gun Safety.
+Priority 12 – Gun Safety.
 Kansas PTA supports comprehensive efforts to improve the safety of our nation’s youth and our communities, including gun safety and violence-prevention measures.

 Priority 13 – Student Data, Privacy and Info Sharing.
-Kansas PTA recognizes the value of collecting student data to make informed decisions about educational policy and practices and thus will advocate that data collectors be transparent and engaged with families on the development, implementation and notification about policies and procedures related to the privacy and protection of student data; and, allow for parents and families to retain the right to review and request corrections of their child(ren)’s education records or profiles.
+Kansas PTA recognizes the value of collecting student longitudinal data to make informed decisions about educational policy and practices and will advocate that data collectors be transparent and engaged with families on the development, implementation and notification about policies and procedures related to the privacy and protection of student data; and, allow for parents and families to retain the right to review and request corrections of their child(ren)’s education records or profiles.

 Publication of the Kansas PTA Advocacy Leadership Team

-Lauri DeNooy, Kansas PTA President
+Denise Sultz, Kansas PTA President

-Kim Martin, Kansas PTA Vice President of Advocacy
+Devin Wilson, Kansas PTA Vice President of Advocacy

 PTA Frequently Asked Questions